-If you want to make it successfully through to stage two of the recruitment process, your resume needs to be completely on-point and be able to catch the eye.
+If you want to make it successfully through stage two of the recruitment process, your resume needs to be wholly on-point and be able to catch the eye.
 Regardless of whether you’re applying for a position as an engineer or a hotel receptionist, you need to know how to write a resume that ticks all of the right boxes with hiring managers.

-Mistake #1 - Errors in Spelling & Grammar
+Mistake #1 - Errors in Spelling & Grammar On Your CV/Resume

-The first mistake to avoid when learning how to write a resume properly is leaving any typos or grammatical errors in the text.
+The first mistake to avoid when learning how to write a resume correctly is leaving any typos or grammatical errors in the text.
 If there are errors present, it’s going to detract from your professionalism and ensure that you’re one of the first candidates to be removed from the process.
 Avoid this by using spell-check programs or by getting a friend or relative to give it a once over before you send it.

-Mistake #3 - Lying On Your CV
+Mistake #3 - Lying On Your CV/Resume

 Recruiters are usually very busy people, so they just don’t have the time or the inclination to read a 4-page resume.
-Having a long and waffly CV will turn off the reader - even if it’s full of interesting and supportive information, so try and keep it under 2 x A4 pages or you’re probably going to be amongst the first of the names to be discarded.
+Having a long and waffly CV will turn off the reader - even if it’s full of exciting and supportive information, so try and keep it under 2 x A4 pages or you’re probably going to be amongst the first of the names to be discarded.

-Mistake #5 - Having Unprofessional Contact Info
+Mistake #5 - Having Unprofessional Contact Info On Your CV/Resume

 Alternatively, if you would like to speak to our team about your training needs, they’ll be more than happy to give you the benefit of their considerable expertise.
 You can reach them by calling us today on 1300 611 404.